 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

 "Important: You have 19 Pending incoming email(s)", "ProtonMail Email Scam", "Roundcube Email Scam" and "Last Warning: Upgrade your email to avoid Shutting Down" are some examples of spam campaigns, similarly targeting email accounts.
-Spam mail can have a wide variety of purposes and disguises; however, the end-goal is always the same - to generate profit for the scammers / cyber criminals.
-Scam letters are typically presented as "official", "important", "urgent" or otherwise "priority" mail.
-These emails can be used for phishing and other scams, as well as malware proliferation (e.g. trojans, ransomware, etc.).
+Spam mail can have a wide variety of purposes and disguises, however, the purpose is identical: to generate profit for the scammers/cyber criminals.
+Scam messages are typically presented as "official", "important", "urgent" or otherwise "priority" mail.
+These emails can be used for phishing and other scams, and malware proliferation (e.g. Trojans, ransomware, etc.).

 How do spam campaigns infect computers?

-To avoid malware distributed through spam campaigns, it is strongly advised not to open suspicious and/or irrelevant emails, especially ones received from unknown/suspect senders (addresses).
-It is crucial not to open any attachments or links found in dubious mail - as that can result in a high-risk infection.
-However, malicious programs are also distributed via untrustworthy download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and fake updaters.
-Therefore, it is important to only download from official/trustworthy sources, as well as activate and update software with tools/functions provided by legitimate developers.
-To ensure device integrity and user safety, it is paramount to have a dependable anti-virus/anti-spyware suite installed.
-Furthermore, these products must be kept up-to-date, used to run regular system scans and to remove detected threats/issues.
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+To avoid malware distributed through spam campaigns, you are strongly advised not to open suspicious or irrelevant emails, especially those received from unknown/suspect senders (addresses).
+Do not open any attachments or links found in dubious mail, as this can result in high-risk infection.
+Malicious programs are also distributed via untrusted download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and fake updaters.
+Therefore, use only official/trustworthy sources, and activate and update software with tools/functions provided by legitimate developers.
+To ensure device integrity and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed.
+Furthermore, these products must be kept up to date, used to run regular system scans and to remove detected threats/issues.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Your account has encountered an error 505" email letter:
+Text presented in the "Your account has encountered an error 505" email message:

 Subject: Mailbox Noticification